 In the early 50's she was promoted to studio manager, where she began a campaign to create infrastructure for composing sounds and electronic music.
 In 1957 she was chosen to compose music for the television show "Amphitryon 38", thus creating for the first time in the history of the BBC a completely electronic theme.
 As a result, she and her colleague began to receive other work, so in 1958, the BBC gave them a budget and a free room with some equipment making it the co-founder of the BBC Radiophonic Workshop and the first woman to lead a study of this type.

 In 1959 she founded her own studio "Oramics Studios" for Electronic Composition where she built the famous innovative "Oramics" machine.

-At the end of 1958, Daphne's situation with the BBC was not entirely good, the channel's refusals to promote electronic composition in its activities took her out of the game and did not allow her to progress.
-At the same time, she was sent to the "Tournées Internationales de Musique Experimentale" in Brussels, it was there that she heard, met, experimented with all kinds of contemporary music, so she made the decision to resign from the BBC, hoping to make her own way, since her emphasis on creating music to accompany plays and television programs did not satisfy her desire to compose music herself.
-As a result, in 1959 she founded "Oramics Studios for Electronic Composition", her own studio in Kent County, where she built the innovative "Oramics machine", a sound synthesizer that converts images into sound.
+At the end of 1958, Daphne's situation with the BBC was not entirely good, the channel's refusal to promote electronic composition in its activities took her out of the game and did not allow her to progress.
+At the same time, she was sent to the "Tournées Internationales de Musique Experimentale" in Brussels, it was there that she heard, met, and experimented with all kinds of contemporary music, so she decided to resign from the BBC, hoping to make her own way, since her emphasis on creating music to accompany plays and television programs did not satisfy her desire to compose music herself.
+As a result, in 1959 she founded "Oramics Studios for Electronic Composition", her honourDespiteudio in Kent County, where she built the innovative "Oramics machine", a sound synthesizer that converts images into sound.

 Daphne produced music not only for radio and television but also for theatre, films and exhibitions.